MariusWank/OMERO_JIPipe_Plugin/README.md

 # JIPipeRunner documentation

 JIPipeRunner is a plugin for [omero-web](https://github.com/ome/omero-web) that makes it possible to run [JIPipe](https://jipipe.hki-jena.de/) workflows directly on the server that is hosting the OMERO database.
-This eliminates the need for users to share their data and workflows outside of OMERO and greatly reduces the data traffic as well as aiding reproduceability.
+This eliminates the need for users to share their data and workflows outside of OMERO and greatly reduces the data traffic as well as aiding reproducibility.

 ## Requirements